-ABA considers that it is essential to provide as much support as possible to our new breastfeeding counsellors and breastfeeding educators to help them to consolidate the breastfeeding counselling and educating skills they have been learning.
+ABA considers that it is essential to provide as much support as possible to our new breastfeeding counsellors and breastfeeding educators to help them to consolidate the skills they have been learning.
 In order to do this, ABA provides a role-based practicum.